ROpsal/ng2-hangman/README.md

-# Angular 2 Hangman Game#
+# Angular Hangman Game#

 ----------

 The Hangman word-guessing game hits a nice sweet spot when learning a new computer language.
 Not as trivial as "Hello World" but not overly difficult to implement.

-This version of Hangman was written utilizing the [Typescript](https://www.typescriptlang.org/) language, version 2.0 and the [Angular 2](https://angular.io/) framework.
+This version of Hangman was written utilizing the [Typescript](https://www.typescriptlang.org/) language, version 2.1 and the [Angular 4](https://angular.io/) framework.

 ![window view](https://github.com/ROpsal/ng2-hangman/blob/master/images/window.png)

 ## Prerequisites

 This project needs [node](https://nodejs.org/en/) and the node package manager (npm).
-Currently node is at version 6.9.4 and npm 3.10.10.
+Currently node is at version 6.10.0 and npm 3.10.10.
 Grab the MSI installer at [https://nodejs.org/en/](https://nodejs.org/en/).
 This also installs npm.

 ## Getting Started

 This project was generated with a beta version of [angular-cli](https://github.com/angular/angular-cli).
 Follow the angular-cli directions for installing but basically:

-	npm install -g angular-cli
+	npm install -g @angular/cli@latest

 From the Hangman project root directory, install *node* modules using: